Continuing Education Resources

 September 13, 2023 / 60 Minutes

 On September 13, 2023 MDSPE hosted a free one-hour webinar, What a PE Says with their Signature and Stamp adapted from NSPE’s resource guide.
-One PDH credit will be offered for attending this virtual webinar.
-Our panel will share their insights, experiences and best practices in utilizing this tool ethically and effectively.
+Our panel shared their insights, experiences and best practices in utilizing this tool ethically and effectively.

 As engineering professionals, it is important to understand the significance of these symbols in ensuring the integrity, safety and legality of projects.
 To read more about the sign and stamp process click here.